nagarajpandith/netflix-2.0/README.md

 Open [LocalHost 3000 port](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+API Key can be obtained by creating a free account on [TMDB](https://www.themoviedb.org/).
+Create a new account, Move to settings, Click API and fill the form for developer options.
+Copy the API key into .env file.
+TMDB API base is 'https://api.themoviedb.org/3'.